Division of Child and Adolescent Psychiatry

 Renee DeBoard-Lucas, Ph.D.

-Dr. DeBoard-Lucas is a postdoctoral fellow in the Pediatric Medical Psychology Program.
+Dr. DeBoard-Lucas is a staff psychologist in the Pediatric Medical Psychology Program.
 Dr. DeBoard-Lucas’ clinical interests include treatment of school-age children and adolescents who have experienced traumatic events; she provides Trauma-Focused Cognitive Behavioral Therapy to these children to promote adaptive coping and adjustment.
 Other clinical interests include the treatment of depression and anxiety as well as family therapy.
 Currently, Dr. DeBoard-Lucas serves as a behavioral consultant to the Pediatric Burn Clinic.
 There she is part of a multi-disciplinary team that evaluates and treats children who have experienced varying degrees of burns.
 She also provides Exposure and Response Prevention and Habit Reversal Training in the Pediatric OCD and Tic Disorders Specialty Clinic.
 Dr. DeBoard-Lucas received her doctorate in Clinical Psychology from Marquette University.
 She completed her predoctoral internship training at the University of Rochester Medical Center.
 Dr. DeBoard-Lucas’ research interests include children’s perceptions of intimate partner violence and family conflict, as well as resilience in the context of these stressors.

 Celeste Malone, Ph.D.